berniegp/mock-xmlhttprequest/README.md

 }
 ```

-There are two approaches to make your code use the `MockXhr` class instead of `XMLHttpRequest` so the `MockXhrServer` can then respond to requests:
+There are two approaches to make your code use the `MockXhr` class as a replacement for `XMLHttpRequest`.
+This allows the `MockXhrServer` to respond to requests:
 1. Use [`install()`](#installcontext--globalthis) to globally replace the `XMLHttpRequest` class with the server's `MockXhr` class.
 At the end of the test case, call [`remove()`](#remove) to restore the original state.
-2. If your code supports configuring how it creates instances of `XMLHttpRequest`, use the `MockXhr` class directly with one of the following `MockXhrServer` properties:
+2. If your code allows you to configure how it creates instances of `XMLHttpRequest`, use the `MockXhr` class directly with one of the following `MockXhrServer` properties:
    - [`xhrFactory`](#xhrfactory) is a function that creates a `MockXhr` instance.
    - [`MockXhr`](#mockxhr) is the class of the instances created by `xhrFactory`.

-This code demonstrates the usage of `xhrFactory`:
+This code demonstrates usage of `xhrFactory`:
 ```javascript
 import { newServer } from 'mock-xmlhttprequest';